Chapter 4 Computing Resources

 4.2 Computing Capacity

-These values will probably change very soon, and different computers vary widely, but currently:
+“Typical” or “average” specs of a computer will probably change very soon, and different computers vary widely, but currently:

 - Laptops can often perform 4-8 CPU tasks at once, and typically range from 4-16 GB in memory and 250 GB-1 TB of storage.

-This means that typical laptops can multitask quite well, have in some cases 16 gigabytes for random access memory to allow the CPU to work on relatively large tasks (as we can see from the previous table that GB are actually pretty large when you think about it), and possibly 1TB for the hard drive (and or SSD), meaning that you can store thousands of photos and files like PDFs, word documents etc. It turns out that you can store around 30,000 average size photos with 250GB, so a 1TB laptop can store quite a bit of data.
-Therefore overall, typical laptops today are pretty powerful compared to previous computers.
-Note that some programs require 16 or even 32 GB of memory to run.
+This means that typical laptops can multitask quite well, have in some cases 16 gigabytes for random access memory to allow the CPU to work on relatively large tasks (as we can see from the previous table that GB are actually pretty large when you think about it), and possibly 1TB for the hard drive (and/or SSD), meaning that you can store thousands of photos and files like PDFs, word documents, etc. It turns out that 250GB allows you to store around 30,000 average-size photos, so a 1TB laptop can store quite a large amount of data.
+Therefore, overall, typical laptops today are pretty powerful devices, especially compared to computers of previous generations.
+That being said, note that some programs require 16 or even 32 GB of memory to run.

 Some phones can compete with laptops by performing 6 CPU tasks at once and storing 6 GB in memory and 250 GB of storage.

-Check out this link to compare the prices of different macs and this link to compare specs for PC computers from HP.
+Check out this link to compare the prices of different Macs and this link to compare specs for PC computers from HP.

 4.2.1 Checking your computer capacity - Mac

-So what about your computer?
+Now, what about your computer?
 How do you know how many cores it has or how much memory and storage it has?

 If you have a Mac, you can click on the apple symbol on the far left of your screen.
 Then click on the “About This Mac” button.